Taking a food tour is a great way to experience NYC’s thriving Greenwich Village with good food and interesting stories.

 As I bit into the crispy arancini, I was transported back to Naples, the Italian city where Daryl and I recently visited and ate so very well.

-But, no, I was in New York City, at the beginning of the official Mario Batali Greenwich Village Food Tour, a fascinating walking tour that delves into the history of Greenwich Village while providing a peek into Mario Batali’s history with the city.
+But, no, I was in New York City, at the beginning of a Greenwich Village Food Tour, a fascinating walking tour that delves into the history of the bustling NYC neighborhood.

 Whether or not you’re on this tour, it’s hard to miss the Italian flavor in Greenwich Village.
 The rich immigrant history is intertwined in the soul of this busy Manhattan neighborhood.
 Italian family names are on signs next to trendy shops, and some old-timers still live and shop amongst the yuppie hipsters.
 What a perfect backdrop for a walking food tour.